carlosas/phpat/docs/documentation/selectors.md

 ## Selector::isInterface()
 Select all interfaces.

-## Selector::hasAttribute()
+## Selector::appliesAttribute()
-Select classes that has the given attribute.
+Select classes that applies the given attribute.

 ## Selector::isEnum()
 Select all enums.